 In the U.S. each summer, more than 200 injuries a day and millions of dollars in property damage occur due to the misuse of fireworks.

-The Lexington Fire Department and Lexington Police Department urge citizens to use caution and follow the law when celebrating with fireworks.
+The Lexington Fire Department and the Lexington Police Department urge our residents to use caution and follow the law when celebrating with fireworks.

 Fayette County fireworks rules

 The number one thing to remember about fireworks law is if it goes up or blows up, it is illegal in Fayette County.

 The only fireworks allowed to be sold or used in Fayette County are ground and hand-held sparkling devices, such as sparklers, ground spinners and fountains.

 All aerial and audible ground devices, such as bottle rockets and firecrackers, are prohibited in Fayette County.

 Anyone found in violation of the local fireworks ordinance will be cited by the Lexington Police Department.

 Fireworks safety tips

 - Only buy fireworks from a licensed store or stand.